Summary:

 Is Radiation Oncology Competitive in 2022?

+One way to assess the competitiveness of a specialty is to look at the match rate – the % of people who apply who end up matching into their preferred specialty.
 Among US seniors, the unmatched percentage was 1.9%, making it less competitive among US residencies.
 The match rate for radiation oncology is considerably better than the most competitive specialties like plastic surgery, orthopedic surgery, or otolaryngology.
 Only two specialties were less competitive in the 2022 match ( emergency medicine and child neurology).
+For more on the most competitive US specialties, see this article.

 Radiation Oncology Match Rate

 What is the Radiation Oncology match rate for US seniors, DO seniors, and IMGs?
-The “match rate” is the % of people who applied to a particular specialty as their preferred specialty who successfully matched into the specialty.
+The “match rate” is the % of people who applied to a particular specialty as their preferred specialty who successfully matched into the specialty.- US Senior Radiation Oncology Match Rate (2022 Match): 98.1%

 - DO Senior Radiation Oncology Match Rate (2022 Match): 0%